ARUMHC/CHMURA-projects/MI2DataLab-Summer-Internships/README.md

-# MI2 Data Lab Summer Intership
+# MI2 Data Lab Summer Internships

 My main task during the summer intership in MI2 Data Lab was to create and publish an R package implementing the International Business Communication Standards (IBCS) for data visualizations.
 Thats how the tidycharts package came into existence, in collaboration with Bartosz Sawicki and Piotr Piątyszek.